 I can’t believe it’s almost Christmas!
 It’s been a fantastic year for my wedding photography.
 With a bit more time on my hands I’ve enjoyed browsing the local bookshops and web and found some of the best inspirational Christmas gifts and books for photographers.

 My first passion is photography and shooting weddings is one of my favourite ways to capture documentary and natural portraits.
 I love capturing the drama, the challenging lighting and the unexpected.
 And I get to photograph so many beautiful locations and wedding venues throughout the UK and further afield.
-I’m also always looking at other photographers work and enjoy fresh creativity, vision and new techniques.
+I’m also always looking at other photographers work and enjoy fresh creativity, vision, new techniques and I love to see the accessories photographers use, like the once they use from https://manlybands.com/.
 And I turn to the many exciting and beautiful books on photography that are published for my inspiration.

 So I thought why not share my discoveries – and who knows maybe Santa will see my list!